What causes a low milk supply during breast-feeding?

 - Breast-feed as soon as possible.
 Waiting too long to start breast-feeding can contribute to a low milk supply.
 Hold your baby skin to skin right after birth and your baby will likely breast-feed within the first hour after delivery.

 - Don't skip breast-feeding sessions.
-If you spend time away from your baby or choose to give your baby formula, pump your breasts to help protect your milk supply.
+Pump your breasts each time you miss a breast-feeding session to help protect your milk supply.

 - Use medications with caution.
 Certain medications decrease milk supply, including medications containing pseudoephedrine (Sudafed, Zyrtec D, others).
 Your health care provider might also caution against certain types of hormonal contraception, at least until breast-feeding is firmly established.